 The campus has wireless Internet access, smart classrooms, and computer labs.
 In addition, a television studio lab, journalism lab, and fully functioning radio station are located on campus.
 Other facilities include a human anatomy lab, a performance assessment lab, an art gallery, an exercise physiology/biomechanics lab, a theater, and a medical simulation lab, featuring high-fidelity 3G adult and baby patient simulator mannequins that respond to treatment as human patients would.

 Extensive athletic and recreational facilities include the Field House and Wellness and Recreation Center, which house strength and conditioning facilities; a six-lane running track; multipurpose courts; a six-lane, 50-meter pool; and classrooms and laboratories.

-There are 214 full-time faculty members, 84% of whom have earned the highest degree in their field.
+There are 211 full-time faculty members, 82% of whom have earned the highest degree in their field.
 Faculty members make the time so that students make the grade.
 They provide close personal attention with a student-faculty ratio of 13:1.

-More than 40 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus broadcasts and publications, performing arts, and more.
+More than 50 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus publications and media outlets, performing arts, and more.

-Springfield College offers 26 varsity sports for students, 10 club sports, and many intramural teams.
+Springfield College offers 26 varsity sports for men and women, seven club sports, and extensive intramurals.
 The College competes in NCAA Division III and is a member of the Eastern College Athletic Conference and the New England Women’s and Men’s Conference.

-Forming a network around the world, more than 43,000 Springfield College alumni live in most US states and many countries.
+Forming a network around the world, more than 45,000 Springfield College graduates live in most US states and many countries.
 Alumni events around the nation keep graduates connected to the College and each other.